-7. Operate dryer clean out levers, and dreck cleanout hatch mechanism for proper operation.
+7. Operate dryer clean out levers, and check clean-out hatch mechanism for proper operation.
 With hatch open, inspect and remove any accumulation of dirt, fines and foreign material from the bottom auger trough area.

 Note: Do not allow high moisture material to collect within the trough area.
 It may adversely affect metal parts.

-- 8. Inspect entire dryer for loose, won or damaged parts.
+- 8. Inspect entire dryer for loose, worn or damaged parts.
 Include check of auger flighting, metering rolls and other internal parts.
-Check that temperature sensors within air plenum chamber are secured within insulated clamps, and do not chafe on other metal parts. - 9.
-Make sure all dryer guards and warning decals are securely installed.
-Make certain guards do not interfere with moving parts.
-If guards or warning decals are missing, contact your dealer for a free replacement. - 10.
-Test fire the dryer several weeks ahead of the drying season.
+Check that temperature sensors within air plenum chamber are secured with insulated clamps, and do not chafe on other metal parts. - Make sure all dryer guards and warning decals are securely installed.
+Guards should not interfere with moving parts.
+If guards or warning decals are missing, contact your dealer for a free replacement. - Test fire the dryer several weeks ahead of the drying season.
 Check for possible gas leaks.
 See page 16 for burner test fire.